TurtleDynasty/HapticCompass/README.md

 # HapticCompass
 My Arduino project, software for a wearable haptic compass.

+# North Paw
+The open-source project that inspired this project.
+This project is put together from what's at hand, instead of reproducing the North Paw's specifications.
+Check out their jam at http://sensebridge.net/projects/northpaw/

 # bunny.ino
 Some test code by Daniel.
 An inclinometer program that graphs incilation in the long axis of the prototype board on the LED bar.
 Forked from https://github.com/adafruit/Adafruit_BNO055